 The enduring presence of institutional racism and discrimination, particularly against black people, means all companies need to set themselves clear pathways toward proportionate inclusion of ethnic minorities.
-For asset managers, engagement to effect change represents part of their stewardship responsibility.
+For asset managers, engaging with companies, as well as governments, industry bodies and NGOs, to effect change represents part of their stewardship responsibility.
 But for the demands to have teeth, the changes cannot be one-sided.

 “As often with progress, nothing happens for a long time and then things suddenly take off, similar to what we saw on climate change.
 I think this is what we are seeing on black minorities now,” he says.